mbtechro/HS402_Pro_WiFi_Battery_Plus/README.md

 Design freeze of the device enclosure - The Model 100

-Design and build the tools for fast flashing and testing.
+Design and build the tools for flashing and testing.

 **Meanwhile:**